daffaarizkyy/auto-subtitle-ofa/README.md

 Room for improvement:
 - The translation needs to be improved so that it is not stiff and formal
-- Improvement to be done 2
+- The Speech Recognition Processing needs to be improved so that the processing is more faster

 To do for future development:
 - Added more supported languages